veit/python-basics-tutorial/docs/oop/types.rst

 The use of :class:`python3:type`, :func:`python3:isinstance` and
 :func:`python3:issubclass` makes it fairly easy to correctly determine the inheritance hierarchy of an object or class.
-However, Python also has a feature that makes using objects even easier: duck typing – *„If it walks like a duck and it quacks like a duck, then it must be a duck“*.
+However, Python also has a feature that makes using objects even easier: duck typing – *‘If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.’*.
 This refers to Python’s way of determining whether an object is the required type for an operation, focusing on the interface of an object.
-In short, in Python you don’t have to worry about type-checking function or method arguments and the like, but instead rely on readable and documented code in conjunction with tests to ensure that an object „quacks like a duck when needed.“
+In short, in Python you don’t have to worry about type-checking function or method arguments and the like, but instead rely on readable and documented code in conjunction with tests to ensure that an object ‘quacks like a duck when needed’.

 Duck typing can increase the flexibility of well-written code and, in combination with advanced object-oriented functions, gives you the ability to